Indigenous rainforest blockades in Sarawak

+Background

-Indigenous rainforest blockades in Borneo began during the late 1980s and 90s.
-Borneo’s forests contain a variety of ecosystems, including rainforests, peatlands, mangroves, heath forests, and palm trees.
-The Sarawak Region had been ruled by the White Rajahs of the Brooks for the previous 100 years.
+Borneo's forests contain a variety of ecosystems, including rainforests, peatlands, mangroves, heath forests, and palm trees.
+The Sarawak region had been ruled by the White Rajahs of the Brooks for the previous 100 years.
 These forests supply ecosystem services to Indigenous communities in Southeast Asia.
 Due to anthropogenic land-use changes, particularly logging and dam building, the Borneo rainforests have been deforested and fragmented at a rapid rate.
 Indigenous people, non-human species and entire ecological landscapes have been impacted by these land-use changes.

-In the 1970s timber companies began moving into Sarawak, a state in the Malaysian part of the Island of Borneo.
+In the 1970s timber companies began moving into Sarawak, a state in the Malaysian part of the island of Borneo.
 Forested lands across Borneo have been converted from natural landscapes to anthropogenically modified landscapes.
 Previously natural environments were harvested for wood, destroyed by fire and converted to plantations.
 The conversion of forested lands to palm oil plantations was the most common, but rubber and acacia plantations were also established.
 By 2014, 11% of Sarawak's primary rainforests ecosystem remained, with nearly 90% converted to other uses.
 There has been a long-term resistance to deforestation by local Indigenous peoples.